andrewshab3/SOAR/readme.md

 - Leaderboard Creation: Easily create leaderboards to track and display user rankings based on specific criteria or metrics.
 - Achievement Management: Define and manage achievements that can be unlocked by users based on their on-chain activities.
-- Typescript Client Support: Invoke SOAR functionalities using a TypeScript client, allowing for seamless integration with your Solana application.
+- TypeScript Client Support: Invoke SOAR functionalities using a TypeScript client, allowing for seamless integration with your Solana application.
 - CPI Invocation: Interact with SOAR through CPI (Cross-Program Invocation) calls, enabling secure and efficient communication between programs.
 - Solana.Unity-SDK Integration (Coming Soon): Integration with the Solana.Unity-SDK is currently underway, providing an additional layer of functionality for Unity-based applications.